apigee/openbank/src/devportal/README.md

 ## **1. Introduction**

-The intent of this document is to create a customized openbank developer portal from default Apigee developer Portal.
+The intent of this document is to create a customized openbank developer portal from default Apigee developer Portal(v1.0.1).

 To know more about Apigee developer portal, refer http://apigee.com/docs/developer-services/content/what-developer-portal.